Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 Risk of infection

 People with severe, untreated sleep apnea should not take Zeposia.
-Zeposia may also interact with other medications, include a type of antidepressant called a monoamine oxidase inhibitor.
-Tell your doctor about all drugs you are taking or have recently taken before starting Zeposia.
+Zeposia may also interact with other medicine, include a type of antidepressant called a monoamine oxidase inhibitor.
+Tell your doctor about all drugs you are taking or have recently taken before starting Zeposia.1,2

 Impact on the liver